JennEYoon/datasciY/tasks-6.2020.md

   * website - add side-nav bar to Projects, Blog, Articles
     - mobile version has side-nav on top, below main nav area.

 ---

+## Goals Met as of June 2020:

+#### Tools & Envs:
+  * Bash-Ubuntu:
+    - I am reasonably comfortable now with bash directory commands.
+    - Alias, adding scripts to .bashrc. startt file
+    - using nano and cat with text files
+  * miniconda and pip installers:
+    - I am comfortable now working with conda envs, creating, exporting, installing pkgs, pip, updating, activating.
+Use of env.yml file to build env image.
+Hosting on GitHub, MyBinder, CoLab using env.yml file.
+  * Git and GitHub:
+    - Finally somewhat comfortable with rebase, reset HEAD, edit history, remote force push, git clone, git add remote, and git merge feature branch.
+  * Got working hosted Jupyter notebooks/Hub via Google CoLab and MyBinder.org
+  * GitHub commit graph
+    - Got solid filled 1-year history, 3 weeks to go.
+    - Over 3000 commits in past year.
+  * SO got over 500 pts in 2019.
+    - To get another 500 points in 2020.

+#### Python & ML:
+  * Finally seem to have a firm fix on class obj.
+    - what is class-wide constant
+    - what is initialized with each instance, private constants, variabes
+    - WHen to use () to call function, create class object.
+    - Format for passing variables to class instance, updating class instance variable.
+    - Inherit from base class to sub class.
+Use () in class creation.
+    - Call class() to create instance of class object.
+  * Reasonably good with Numpy, Matplotlib.pyplot
+    - could use more recent practice
+  * Familiar with Pandas
+  * Started on sk-learn
+  * Started on tensorflow v 2.
+  * Reasonably good understanding of Machine Learning, before deep-learning.
+  * Medium level on Deep-Learning, Coursera.org halfway.
+  * Started learning about Python-MySQL-Connector, already know SQL language.
+  * Got SO practice on usign Excel with Python, manipulating objects from python module.

+---